-The day before the murder of Skylar Neese, the teen tweeted of her friends, "you doing s* like that is why I can NEVER completely trust you."
+The day before Skylar Neese was murdered, the teen tweeted of her friends Shelia Eddy and Rachel Shoaf, "you doing s* like that is why I can NEVER completely trust you."

 The teen never returned.